LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 time by adding the required Comp 417 on Ethics and Social issues, which has no prerequisite.

-Dr. Harrington's free online text is used for Foundations I, and it assumes no background.
+The free online text used for Foundations I, by Dr. Harrington and Dr. Thiruvathukal, assumes no background in programming.
 It has the full contact hours of a regular 15 week course, but in 7-8 weeks.
 You are welcomed to look at or independently use the materials on the course web site http://anh.cs.luc.edu/388Intro, including the text and videos linked there.